xw-c/TDIB-CCD/README.md

 ```
 Put the `./scene/bunny292.obj` file under the same folder as `scene.exe` before you run the bunny-torus test.

-To build the test for EE/VF tests, umcomment the last lines in `./xmake.lua` and run `xmake`.
+To build the experiment for EE/VF tests, checkout to the `benchmark` branch, follow the instructions on [CCD-Wrapper](https://github.com/Continuous-Collision-Detection/CCD-Wrapper), and use similar commands to install and run it.
-【【【【【【TODO】】】】】】

 ## Contact
-Feel free to open a github issue or contact us at [pku_xwchen@163.com](mailto:pku_xwchen@163.com).
+Feel free to open a github issue or contact us at [pku_xwchen@163.com](mailto:pku_xwchen@163.com) / [chengyupku@163.com](mailto:chengyupku@163.com).

 ## Citation
 Please consider citing our paper if you find it useful for your project :)